Aviation biofuel: Sustainable aviation fuels

-As of 2022, some 450,000 flights had used sustainable fuels in part, although such fuels were ~3x more expensive than the traditional fossil kerosene.
+As of 2022, some 450,000 flights had used sustainable fuels as part of the fuel mix, although such fuels were ~3x more expensive than the traditional fossil jet fuel or kerosene.
+In 2023, SAFs account for less than 0.1% of all aviation fuels consumed.
+Throughout 2024, Alaska Airlines was the leader among U.S. airlines in SAF implementation, accounting for 0.68% of its fuel usage.
+Other major airlines including United, Delta and JetBlue used SAF in roughly .3% of fuel.

 Certification

-A sustainable aviation fuel (SAF) sustainability certification verifies that the product has satisfied criteria focused on environmental, social and economic "triple-bottom-line" considerations.
+A SAF sustainability certification ensures that the product satisfies criteria focused on environmental, social, and economic "triple-bottom-line" considerations.
 Under many emission regulation schemes, such as the European Union Emissions Trading Scheme (EUTS), a certified SAF product may be exempted from carbon compliance liability costs.
-This marginally improves SAF's economic competitiveness over fossil-based fuel.
-However, commercialisation and regulatory hurdles remain to achieve price parity and to enable widespread uptake.
+This marginally improves SAF's economic competitiveness versus fossil-based fuel.

 The first reputable body to launch a sustainable biofuel certification system was the European-based Roundtable on Sustainable Biomaterials (RSB) NGO.
-Leading airlines and other signatories to the Sustainable Aviation Fuel Users Group (SAFUG) pledged to support RSB as the preferred certification provider.
+Leading airlines and other signatories to the Sustainable Aviation Fuel Users Group (SAFUG) pledged to support RSB as their preferred certification provider.